samisalkosuo/finnish-dep-parser-docker/README.md

   - FWN-feature enables FinWordNet servlet.
 Context root is /finwordnet.
     - Requests are like */finwordnet?word=sana*.
     - Response is un-compliant custom JSON.
-  - LEMMA-feature starts a servlet that returns only lemmas.
+  - LEMMA-feature starts a servlet that returns CoNLL-U format that includes only lemmas.
 Context root is /lemma.
 - *log_level*, set level of logging.
   - 0=no logging after starting the container.
   - 1=log elapsed time and excerpt of parsed text.